Skip to content

 The home appraisal process works differently.
 If you’re using a mortgage loan to finance your purchase, the bank or lender will most likely require an appraisal to be performed.
 They do this to determine the market value of the property, since they are providing funds toward the purchase.

-So that’s another key difference between California home inspections and appraisals.
-Inspections are usually optional, whereas the appraisal is almost always mandatory when a mortgage loan is being used.
+So that’s another key difference between California home inspections and appraisals:

 FHA and VA Loans Are a Little Different

 Unlike a conventional loan, FHA and VA loans receive government backing in the form of insurance or guarantees.
-This backing offers extra protection for lenders, allowing them to be more flexible when approving borrowers for loans.
+This backing offers extra protection for lenders, allowing them to be more flexible when approving borrowers.

 Because the government is partly involved in these loans, the home appraisal process works differently.

 With a conventional loan, the appraiser is only concerned with the market value.
-But with an FHA or VA-backed mortgage loan, the appraiser must also ensure that the house being purchased meets the government’s minimum property requirements.
+But with an FHA or VA-backed mortgage loan, the appraiser must also ensure that the house meets the supervising agency’s minimum property requirements.

 Mike Trejo is a Bay Area mortgage broker with 20+ years of knowledge and experience.